makersacademy/takeaway-challenge/README.md

 The sms file has been amended to use variables stored in the .env file (using dotenv gem) to not expose sensitive information.

 My next steps in the project would be to amend the 'display_order' method to display a total price for each item, at present it only shows the quantity.
-I would also like to add functionality for removing an item from basket or amending order quantity, to look at refactoring the 'add_to_order; method, which is currently too long, and too look into being able to place an order by sms message.
+I would also like to add functionality for removing an item from basket or amending order quantity, to look at refactoring the 'add_to_order' method, which is currently too long, and too look into being able to place an order by sms message.